epfl-lara/leon/doc/options.rst

   * ``smt-cvc4``

     CVC4 through SMT-LIB.
-An algorithm within Leon takes up the unfolding of recursive functions, lambdas etc. To use this and the following CVC4-based solvers, you will need to have the ``cvc4`` executable in your system path (recommended is the latest unstable version).
+An algorithm within Leon takes up the unfolding of recursive functions, handling of lambdas etc. To use this or any of the following CVC4-based solvers, you need to have the ``cvc4`` executable in your system path (the latest unstable version is recommended).

   * ``smt-cvc4-cex``

     CVC4 through SMT-LIB, in-solver finite-model-finding, for counter-examples only.
+    Currently, this solver does not handle higher-order functions.

   * ``smt-cvc4-proof``

     CVC4 through SMT-LIB, for proofs only.
 Inductive reasoning happens within the solver, through use of the SMTLIB-2.5 standard.
+    Currently, this solver does not handle higher-order functions.

   * ``smt-z3``

     Z3 through SMT-LIB.
-To use this or the next solver, you will need to have the ``z3`` executable in your program path (recommended: latest unstable version).
+To use this or the next solver, you need to have the ``z3`` executable in your program path (the latest stable version is recommended).
 Inductive reasoning happens on the Leon side (similarly to ``smt-cvc4``).

   * ``smt-z3-q``

     Z3 through SMT-LIB, but (recursive) functions are encoded with universal quantification, and inductive reasoning happens within the solver.
+    Currently, this solver does not handle higher-order functions.

   * ``unrollz3``